MicrosoftDocs/windows-itpro-docs/windows/manage/disconnect-your-organization-from-microsoft.md

 ## <a href="" id="bkmk-utc"></a>Manage your telemetry settings

-You can manage your telemetry settings using the management tools youâ€™re already using, such as Group Policy, MDM, or Windows Provisioning.
+You can manage your telemetry settings using the management tools you're already using, such as Group Policy, MDM, or Windows Provisioning.
 You can also manually change your settings using Registry Editor.
 Setting your telemetry levels through a management policy overrides any device-level settings.

-You can set your organizationâ€™s devices to use 1 of 4 telemetry levels:
+You can set your organization's devices to use 1 of 4 telemetry levels:

 -   [Security](#bkmk-utc-security) (only available on Windows 10 Enterprise, Windows 10 Education, and Windows 10 IoT Core (IoT Core) editions)